-Effects of levonorgestrel-releasing intra-uterine system on the expression of vascular endothelial growth factor and adrenomedullin in the endometrium in adenomyosis
+Effects of levonorgestrel-releasing intra-uterine system on the expression of vascular endothelial growth factor and adrenomedullin in the endometrium in adenomyosis (PDF)

 Laoag-Fernandez,Jovelle B.; Maruo,Takeshi; Pakarinen,Paivi; Spitz,Irving M.; Johansson,Elof D.B.